 Did you know...

-Systems in the Canyon Lake area received water from Canyon Lake, groundwater from the Trinity Aquifer, and sometimes both depending on what system you live in.
+Systems in the Canyon Lake area received water from Canyon Lake including some purchase water, groundwater from the Trinity Aquifer, and sometimes both depending on what system you live in.
 To find which water system provides water to your tap, in the sidebar on the right, type in your address in the "Which water system are you in?"
 If you live in a system that receives water from both, know that these sources are often blended together in the distribution system.
 You may receive different sources from day to day as customer usage changes.

 Canyon Lake Area Water